 Vitamin-A deficiency has links to dry eye.

 Food deprivation is the primary cause of a vitamin-A deficiency, which occurs mainly in poor communities.
-In some areas of the world, up to 50 percent of preschool children do not get enough vitamin A.
+In some areas of the world, up to

 People can have a vitamin-A deficiency if an underlying condition prevents the bowel from absorbing nutrients, such as diseases of the digestive system, including Crohn's disease and chronic pancreatitis.